Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Non-Parallel Split: Individual Dataset Descriptions

 \hangindent=0cm Manually written by a native Bengali speaker using ``Banglish'', or Bengali language written in Latin script, often used by Bengali speakers in online settings and informal communication.
 Examples cover culturally-specific topics such as Bengali religious festivals and practices, traditional foods and cooking, household objects and tools, traditional games and activities, seasonal practices and nature, and folk traditions and customs.
 ChatGPT was used to brainstorm additional cultural topics, but not to generate examples. \hangindent=0.5cm \hangafter=1 \textbf{Group 0055: Estonian} (\texttt{ekk\_latn}: 100 examples)

 \hangindent=0cm Manually written by native Estonian speakers, covering culturally relevant elements such as traditional Estonian foods, local materials, and region-specific practices.
 Inspiration for some examples was drawn from the ``Maybe I’m Lucky'' feature of Sõnaveeb, the language portal maintained by the Institute of the Estonian Language, generating randomly-selected Estonian words.
 Examples were each tested on six randomly-selected LLMs, and examples that all models got correct were dropped or edited.
-For human evaluation, another native speaker achieved an accuracy of 95\%; examples were then adjusted based on this cross-checking. \hangindent=0.5cm \hangafter=1 \textbf{Group 0056: Dutch} (\texttt{nld\_latn}: 100 examples)
+For human evaluation, another native speaker achieved an accuracy of 95\%; examples were then adjusted based on this cross-checking.